ERROR0418/EmmServer/README.md

 Public version is available and may be more updated, it is available under [mmEVRC](https://github.com/mmeVRC/emmVRC_Server)'s profile.
 ## Warning!
-This is old, should still work but...
+This is old...
 Not tested after last code commit

 Emm will definitely not condone any of this, you might get banned from the EMMVRC network for using it